precice/precice.github.io/pages/community/precice-workshop-2022.md

 * 15:00 - 16:30 CET preCICE Course II (Main Hall)

-  <details class="workshop-event" id="courseII"><summary>preCICE Course II: Configuring preCICE</summary>
+  <details class="workshop-event" id="courseII"><summary>preCICE Course II: Tools</summary>
   <p>Instructors: <a href="https://www.in.tum.de/en/i05/people/personen/gerasimos-chourdakis/">Gerasimos Chourdakis</a>, <a href="https://www.simtech.uni-stuttgart.de/exc/people/Uekermann/">Benjamin Uekermann</a><br/>
   Affiliation: Technical University of Munich, University of Stuttgart, preCICE developers.</p>
-  <p>We couple two simple Python codes, discussing the basic methods of the preCICE API and the structure of the configuration file.</p>
-  <p>This course requires preCICE v2.3.0, Python 3.6 or newer, and the Python bindings.
-Optionally, please also install ParaView and gnuplot, or similar software to visualize VTK point data and CSV files.
-If you prefer to try everything in a Virtual Machine before setting up your own system (recommended), you can use the <a href="https://precice.org/installation-vm.html">preCICE Demo Virtual Machine</a>.</p>
+  <p>A tour over available tools to configure, understand, and post-process preCICE simulations.
+More specifically, we will have a look at the preCICE logger, config visualizer, mesh exports, and watchpoints of preCICE.
+We will also discuss common tips for visualizing partitioned simulations in ParaView.</p>
   <p>See the "preCICE Course I and III" for more topics and additional technical requirements.</p>
   </details>